mrfito/WildTech-Visioneers/README.md

 Using https://www.developertoarchitect.com/downloads/architecture-characteristics-worksheet.pdf

-- Scalabitliy: to support hundreds of users
+- Scalability: Ensuring the system can support hundreds
-- Availability, reliabilty, performance: to support near real time communication
+- Availability, reliabilty, performance: Facilitating near real time communication
-- Interoperability: The architecture should support integration with various third-party services and platforms, such as Wildlife Insights, TrapTagger, iNaturalist, and GBIF.
+- Interoperability: Allowing seamless integration with third-party services and platforms such as Wildlife Insights, TrapTagger, iNaturalist, and GBIF.
 Interoperability enables users to work with their preferred tools and extends the project's reach by connecting it to established conservation and research networks.
 Since requeriments state
   - communicate with camera
   - analyze video using third party platforms
   - Publish to iNaturalist
   - Train model
   - Publish
 - Security: To protect the data and prevent unauthorized access

 ## Identify Components
 - User